Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 # Save the data and attachment of an-item from a SharePoint list to another SharePoint list

 Working on a solution to save an attachment file from one SharePoint List to another, or need to save the data and attachment of an item from a SharePoint list to a different SharePoint list, check out this blog post.

-In this blog post, I will show how you can use Power Automate to save an item and attachment from SharePoint list A to SharePoint list B
+In this blog post, I will show how you can use Power Automate to save an item and attachment as a link from SharePoint list A to SharePoint list B. You can also download this Power Automate flow.